hyperledger/fabric-private-chaincode/utils/docker-compose/README.md

 1. Follow the [steps](../../examples/README.md) in the tutorial to build your chaincode outside of the peer container.
 Do not continue to the testing step.
-   Though this tutorial references the hello world example, users can also deploy other already  FPC examples, e.g., the ](../../examples/echo) or [auction](../../examples/auction) where the code is provided in the git rep out-of-the-box.
+   Though this tutorial references the hello world example, users can also deploy other FPC examples, e.g., the [echo](../../examples/echo) or [auction](../../examples/auction) examples, where the code is provided in the git repo out-of-the-box.
-   Follow the similar steps as below with corresponding change of chaincode name and queries/transactions.
+   Follow similar steps as outlined below with corresponding changes of chaincode name and queries/transactions.

    The rest of these steps should be done within the peer container.